 The Dalai Lama was born under a Saturn-Neptune opposition, and his life from the word go has been devoted to living out the dream/fantasy which his religious tradition (Saturn in the 9th) and the Tibetan people have of him: the god-king.
 It is amazing he has done so well on it, as this level of expectation would twist most of us right out of shape.
 Maybe those who brought him up knew what they were doing.
-Particularly in his case, he has had to fulfill the redeemer/saviour aspect of Neptune.
 I think the Tibetan tradition does have a lot of good stuff in it, but it is also an organised religion, and prone to exactly the same weaknesses as other religions.

 Venus Williams, the former world number one women’s tennis player, was born under a Mars/Saturn-Neptune square, and her and her younger sister are well-known for being the products of their father’s ambition.
 Mars gives the sporting drive and ability, but it is interesting that her reign at the top has been short-lived and erratic, and she is known for pursuing other interests: this suggests to me that Venus has been breaking away from the dream (Neptune) of her father (Saturn).

 On 22 May this year, twins were born to a 60-year old woman in New Jersey.
 I read this in a blog by a lady named Out the Comet's Ass.
 Now I don’t want to rush in and judge, and only time will tell how wise it is to have kids at such an age.
 But the astrology doesn’t look entirely promising.
 The twins have no earth planets (though they do have earth ASC and MC), suggesting there may be a problem about their connection to the earth and to nature, but which their Angles (which are doorways, rather than part of us, unlike the planets) will require them to develop.
 This interpretation is backed up by a Moon-Saturn conjunction in 12th House Leo, opposite Neptune and Chiron.
-At worst, this indicates that they are the product of the damaged fantasy (Neptune/Chiron) of a self-centred (Leo) unconscious (12th) old (Saturn) Mother (Moon).
-Or a healing (Chiron) fantasy, that will redeem her from old age (Saturn) and Death (12th).
-These are harsh things to say, but there may well be an element of truth in them.
+At worst, this indicates that they are the product of the damaged fantasy (Neptune/Chiron) of a self-centred (Leo) unconscious (12th) Mother (Moon/Saturn).
+This is a harsh thing to say, but there may well be an element of truth in it.
 And again we have Saturn-Neptune, the dreams, even fantasies, of the parent, which these twins will be carrying - they'll have to live up to being 'miracle babies', or something like that.

 As always, it’s good to have a bit of myth around these things so we can see the universal pattern that we fit into.
 In their book ‘The Mythic Journey’, Liz Greene and Juliet Sharman-Burke begin with the myth of Thetis and Achilles, which they subtitle ‘Great Expectations’ – “How parents expect nothing less than everything from their children”.